Jacobm1857/Jacobm1857/README.md

 Give GitHub a few minutes to update everything before you try viewing your site again, as it may take a while to update.
 If you're not happy with how your theme looks, the title or the description, they can all be changed again following the same steps.

 Congratulations!
-Your resume is now finished and being hosted on GitHub pages!
+Your resume is now finished and hosted on GitHub Pages!

 ### Where Can You Get More Help?
 If you would like to learn more about Jekyll, check out [Mike Dane's Jekyll tutorials](www.https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB).

-If you're looking for more markdown help, GitHub has a tutorial [available here](https://guides.github.com/features/mastering-markdown/).
+If you're looking for more Markdown help, GitHub has a tutorial [available here](https://guides.github.com/features/mastering-markdown/).

 If you would like more information on GitHub pages and hosting static websites, here's a few resources.
 - [GitHub's tutorial on pages](https://guides.github.com/features/pages/)
 - [ProgrammingKnowledge2's video tutorial](https://www.youtube.com/watch?v=nqXWfXNc0gs)
 - [OSTraining's Beginners Guide to GitHub Pages](https://www.ostraining.com/blog/coding/github-pages/)

 If you're looking for more help with creating a resume, check out this article by Christian Eilers at [Zety Blog](https://zety.com/blog/how-to-make-a-resume).
 He does a great job explaining the steps of creating a strong resume.

 ### Who Helped Make This?
 Special thanks to my group members Jordan Portz and Risto "Riki" Zimbakov for their assistance in creating my resume and web pages.
 Credit to Matt Graham for creating the theme that I used on my resume.